 The cost of the program really depends on the arrangements that we have with your institution.
 Our goal is to make the cost of the program, including the program and housing fees, as comparable as possible to the cost of attending your home institution for the same semester or summer term.
 In some cases, the total cost of TWC may be higher, but you may find that the experience is worth an additional investment.
-View the base fees for our program.
-For further guidance, please contact your campus liaison, fill out our Financial Assistance Inquiry Form, or email firstname.lastname@example.org.
+View TWC's program and housing fees.
+For further guidance, please contact your campus liaison, fill out our Financial Assistance Inquiry Form, or email email@example.com.

 The amount of money required for any given term in Washington, D.C. will vary greatly from student to student depending on one’s lifestyle and habits.
 We generally suggest students to plan to spend about $150-$175 per week on living expenses, including food, transportation in D.C., entertainment, etc. We also encourage students to take advantage of the fully equipped kitchens in our housing facilities by grocery shopping and cooking for themselves, as this can considerably reduce the cost of living.
 Luckily, many activities in Washington (including touring the monuments, visiting Smithsonian museums, etc.) are free.

 The first step to applying for TWC scholarships is to review the descriptions and eligibility information on our website for each of the awards.
 When filling out your application, you should then mark interest in all awards for which you are interested in being considered.
 There is no separate application required for TWC scholarships, but certain awards may require you to send in supporting documents (for example, a copy of your membership certificate for an honors society).
 If you have any specific questions about our scholarships, please -mail firstname.lastname@example.org.